ngorelen/NOVAK3/README.md

-Simple instructions on how to run NOVA-K postprocessor (never complete) Some typical problems with NOVA are attempted to be described in the file uFAQ in the source directory.
+Simple instructions on how to run NOVA-C (former NOVA-K) postprocessor which is version 3.
+Some typical problems with NOVA are attempted to be described in the file uFAQ in the source directory.
 From v.3.0 FLR are accounted for through k_theta (dominant) and k_radial